Memorial University of Newfoundland: Motto, shield, and arms

-The university's motto is Provehito in Altum, 'to launch forth into the deep'.
+The university's motto is Provehito in Altum, 'to launch forth into the deep.'
 The arms of the university, designed by Alan Beddoe, have as their charges a cross moline, three books, and waves representing the sea, and were registered with the Canadian Heraldic Authority on 10 September 1992.

 Academics

 Schools and faculties

-Memorial has seven faculties (Arts, Business Administration, Education, Engineering, Medicine, Nursing, and Science) and six Schools (Graduate Studies, Music, Pharmacy, Human Kinetics, Recreation, and Social Work).
-These offer a wide variety of undergraduate and graduate degree programs.
+Memorial has seven faculties (Business Administration, Education, Engineering, Humanities and Social Sciences, Medicine, Nursing, and Science) and seven Schools (Arctic and Subarctic Studies, Fine Arts, Graduate Studies, Music, Pharmacy, Human Kinetics and Recreation, and Social Work).
+These offer undergraduate and graduate degree programs.

-Memorial's Faculty of Business Administration is recognised as a leader in Canadian business education with a high ranking, offering programs at undergraduate and graduate levels, including a bachelor of commerce, international bachelor of business administration, bachelor of business administration, master of business administration, master of employment relations and PhD degrees.
+Memorial's Faculty of Business Administration is recognized as a leader in Canadian business education with a high ranking, offering programs at undergraduate and graduate levels, including a bachelor of commerce, international bachelor of business administration, bachelor of business administration, master of business administration, master of employment relations and Ph.D. degrees.

-Students can choose to specialise in the following engineering disciplines: Civil Engineering, Computer Engineering, Electrical Engineering, Mechanical Engineering, Ocean and Naval Architectural Engineering (combined degree), Engineering Management, and Process Engineering.
+Students can choose to specialize in the following engineering disciplines: Civil Engineering, Computer Engineering, Electrical Engineering, Mechanical Engineering, Ocean and Naval Architectural Engineering (combined degree), Engineering Management, and Process Engineering.

-The St. John's campus is home to the Faculty of Medicine co-located with the Newfoundland Health Science Center General Hospital.
-The Faculty of Medicine grants undergraduate and graduate degrees in medicine, while also providing residential and advanced training.
+The St. John's campus is home to the Faculty of Medicine, co-located with the Newfoundland Health Science Center General Hospital.
+The Faculty of Medicine grants undergraduate and graduate degrees in medicine while also providing residential and advanced training.
 It is one of only four medical schools in Atlantic Canada (the others are Dalhousie University Faculty of Medicine, University of New Brunswick Medical Training Centre and Université de Moncton Medical Training Centre.

-The Department of Biochemistry has a dietetic program accredited by the Dietitians of Canada and the university's graduates may subsequently become registered dietitians.
+The Department of Biochemistry has a dietetic program accredited by the Dietitians of Canada, and the university's graduates may subsequently become registered dietitians.

 Queen's College, an affiliated College of Memorial University, offers diploma and degree studies in theology, pastoral studies, church history, and related programs.
-It is an associate member of the Association of Theological Schools in the United States and Canada and has 166 students.
+It is an associate member of the Association of Theological Schools in the United States and Canada with 166 students.

 The university operates the Bonne Bay Marine Station in Gros Morne National Park.